DemandCube/NeverwinterDP_Legacy/README.md

 If you have a issue that needs a code review:

   1. Announce it on the mailing list according to
   2. label the issue with "* needs a code review *"
+  3. put a link to the pull request in the issue

 If you did a code review, your requested changes from the submitter have been fixed then: